KION-TV: Early years

 KMST intended to begin broadcasting on January 25, 1969, but bad weather kept the station off the air; the microwave link to receive KPIX-TV and CBS programming had not yet been installed.
 KMST made its debut on February 1, a week later than planned.
 Leased quarters off the Monterey–Salinas highway were used as an interim studio site, but the acoustics were poor; eventually, the station relocated to a purpose-built site near the Monterey Peninsular Airport.
 In December 1973, the Johnston-led group filed to sell KMST to a new company, also named Monterey–Salinas Television, which featured Johnston and other new owners.
 The new owners were brought in to provide additional needed capital for equipment improvements.

 Retlaw Enterprises, a company owned by relatives of Walt Disney, purchased KMST for $8.25 million in 1979.
 The sale offer was chosen because it was all-cash; five different groups had sought to purchase the station.
 KMST was traditionally a training ground for broadcasters; one former reporter, Kathryn Pratt, noted that many staffers called it the "KMST School of Broadcasting".

 The late 1980s and early 1990s would prove to be turbulent times for the station.
 Citing poor working conditions, KMST employees voted 43–2 to unionize with the American Federation of Television and Radio Artists in 1989.
 Retlaw constantly fought the unionization effort; when it fired a production director who had been active in the organizing effort, the National Labor Relations Board filed a complaint against ownership.
 The news department struggled; newscasts were cut, and six staffers defected to KCBA (channel 35), which started a news department in 1990.
 Union negotiations remained incomplete in 1991, with AFTRA blaming station management for stalling and stating that the two-year turnover rate at KMST had reached 80 percent.
-Meanwhile, the station experimented with an early prime schedule, airing prime time from 7 to 10 p.m. instead of from 8 to 11, for a year in 1992; other Northern California stations also tried out the time change.
+Meanwhile, the station experimented with an early prime time schedule, airing prime time from 7 to 10 p.m. instead of from 8 to 11, for a year in 1992; other Northern California stations also tried out the time change.